Linking and Styling Data with QGIS

 If you look at your map now, you might be dismayed to see that it looks exactly the same.
 But why should we expect it to be any different?
 We’ve created a link between two fields, but haven’t told QGIS what it should do with the new data (the county census data) that we’ve linked to the original county shapefile layer.
 Creating the join between datasets and telling QGIS what to do with the population data are two distinct steps.

-Before we move to the second step, we should double check that our join has worked.
-Bring up the attribute table for our original layer, scroll to the right, and notice that all of the data from the CSV file has been added to our original attribute table.
-You can also see how QGIS renames the fields to indicate where the data comes from—the
+tl_2018_us_county), scroll to the right, and notice that all of the data from the CSV file has been added to our original attribute table.
+You can also see how QGIS names the columns to indicate where the data comes from—the

 CENSUS2010POP field is now labeled as